sloik/Zippy/README.md

 Zip function is defined on sequences in Swift.
 This is a nice extension to have it on Optional.

 Let say you have some computations or values that are optional.
 It might be tedious to `if let` them.
-Using `zip` you just flip the container inside out (check out how type is transormed in this [documentation on zip in haskell](https://hoogle.haskell.org/?hoogle=zip)) and `map` on the result.
+Using `zip` you just flip the container inside out (check out how type is transformed in this [documentation on zip in haskell](https://hoogle.haskell.org/?hoogle=zip)) and `map` on the result.

 ```swift
 let userName: String?